ceramic-sf/quick-boi-source/bolq.md

 There is no objective randomness because [the multiverse is deterministic](#quantum-theory-is-fully-deterministic).
 Subjective randomness exists, where we do not know enough to predict something.
 For example, though a particle takes all paths, we don't know which path we end up experiencing.

 *Random processes do not exist because the multiverse deterministically unfolds all possibilities.
-Knowledge of which possibility is experienced is diffcult, but not random.*
+Knowledge of which possibility is experienced is difficult, but not random.*

 ### Science relies upon the features in the criterion of demarcation